From Appalachian State University Policy Manual

 - Wine, malt beverages, and/or spirituous liquor will be served but not sold to patrons at a ticketed event held to allow the University to raise funds.
 A Special One-Time Permit issued by the ABC Commission shall be necessary.

 4.3 Legends and Plemmons Student Union

 4.3.1 The use and consumption of alcoholic beverages at Legends or the Plemmons Student Union shall conform to applicable law.
-Events conducted at Legends or the Plemmons Student Union under the supervision of Student Development staff are not subject to the Request for Approval requirements of this policy.
+Events conducted at Legends or the Plemmons Student Union under the supervision of Student Affairs staff are not subject to the Request for Approval requirements of this policy.